Alveel/minio-manager/docs/configuration.md

 3. Possible values are `INFO` or `DEBUG`
 4. Defaults to [`service-account-policy-base.json`][service-account-policy-base].
 MUST contain `BUCKET_NAME_REPLACE_ME` in the resources to work

+## Command line parameters

+You may also supply settings through command line parameters, however this is discouraged.

+This was only implemented to easily toggle dry run mode with `--dry_run`, but the wonderful Pydantic library automatically enables it for all options, so use it if you must!

 ## Examples

 ### `config.env`